Back to questions

 To get more insight into the Amazon SQL interview process, practice these Amazon SQL interview questions:

-Goal: Find the maximum number of combination of the prime and non-prime items to be stocked, with prime items prioritized first.
+Goal: Find the maximum number of prime and non-prime items that can be stocked in a 500,000 sq ft warehouse, with prime items being prioritized.

 item_type | total_sqft | item_count |